nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot-overview.md

 # D Enrol the device

 Enrolling the device is relatively simple, consisting of the following steps.
-These steps are predomintaly defined it the EST specification
+These steps are predominately defined it the EST specification

 - D.0 - fully authenticated the TLS connection, using iDevID (using the pinned cert in the voucher response)
 - D.1 - generated LDevID public private key pair